 Holika Dahan

-The most fabled reason behind the celebration of Holi is Holika Dhan or the Burning of Holika.
-According to chapter 7 of Bhagavata Purana, King Hiranyakashipu was blessed with special powers which rendered him invulnerable to death.
+The most fabled reason for celebrating Holi is Holika Dahan, or the Burning of Holika.
+According to chapter 7 of the Bhagavata Purana, King Hiranyakashipu was blessed with special powers which rendered him invulnerable to death.

-The King of Asuras (demons) was blessed by Lord Brahma and gave him powers by which he couldn't be killed by a human or an animal, neither during the day or nighttime and neither indoors nor outside outdoors.
-Further, Hiranyakashipu couldn't be killed in land, water, or air and weapons were all ineffective towards him.
+The King of Asuras (demons) was blessed by Lord Brahma and given powers by which he couldn't be killed by a human or an animal, neither during the day nor at night, nor indoors nor outdoors.
+Further, Hiranyakashipu couldn't be killed on land, in water, or in the air, and weapons were all ineffective towards him.

 Owing to this gift, the emperor grew arrogant and ordered everyone to worship him like God.
-However, his word was defied by his own son, Prahlada, who was big devotee Lord Vishnu.
+However, his word was defied by his own son, Prahlada, who was a big devotee of Lord Vishnu .

 The King tried to punish his son using several harsh methods, which were all ineffective towards Prahlada.
-Then one day, Holika, the sister of Hiranya and Prahlada's aunt suggested that the boy sits in her lap inside a burning pyre.
+Then one day, Holika, Hiranya's sister and Prahlada's aunt, suggested that the boy sit on her lap inside a burning pyre.

-Holika possessed a special cloak that protected her from fire, but as the fire roared the cover flew off, and Holika was burned to ashes, while no harm came to Prahlada.
+Holika possessed a special cloak that protected her from fire, but as the fire roared, the cloak flew off, and Holika was burned to ashes, while Prahlada suffered no harm.

-It was then at dusk, Lord Vishnu appeared before King Hiranya, as the Narasimha, half-man and half-lion.
-Narasimha placed him on his laps at the doorsteps of the palace and killed him with his claws.
+It was then, at dusk, that Lord Vishnu appeared before King Hiranya as Narasimha, half-man and half-lion.
+Narasimha placed him on his lap at the doorsteps of the palace and killed him with his claws.

-The Holika Dahan and Holi represent the win of good over bad.
+The Holika Dahan and Holi represent the victory of good over bad.

 Story of Lord Krishna

-Mother Yasodha, tired of Krishna's regular questions about his skin and Radha, forces him to ask the question directly and to paint his face any colour she wanted him to be.
+Mother Yasodha, tired of Krishna's regular questions about his skin and Radha, forces him to ask the question directly and to paint his face any colour she wants him to be.

 Since that day, Radha and Krishna became a couple, and the playful colouring of their faces is remembered as Holi.